-Despite the name, “latex paint” is no longer made with natural rubber latex and most brands (if not all) should be safe for those who have to avoid natural rubber latex proteins.
-However, I asked the most eco-friendly paint brands if they are free of latex and I have reported on that below.
+Despite the name, “latex paint” is no longer made with synthetic latex (styrene-butadiene latex) or natural rubber latex, and most brands (if not all) should be safe for those who have to avoid natural rubber latex proteins.
+Nevertheless, I asked the most eco-friendly paint brands if they are free of latex and I have reported on that below.

 - Acrylic polymers (this is what the majority of “latex paint” contains as the binder)

-- Vinyl Acetate Ethylene (VAE) – Farrow and Ball paints use this binder and in some sublimes they use acrylic as well
+- Vinyl Acetate Ethylene (VAE) – Farrow and Ball paints use this binder and in some sub-lines, they use acrylic as well

 - Polyvinyl Acetate (PVA) – this is usually used in specialized primers